kmfdm303/FrontEndExampleProject/README.md

 ```
 prettyNumber(82728347, "iec");  // returns 78.90 MiB
 ```
-Things are looking pretty good at this point, one thing we are going to need to do is set up another task called release.
+Things are looking pretty good at this point, one thing we are going to need to do is set up another task called 'release'.
 This task will minify our javascript code down to one file so that it will be most efficiently transferred.
 A lot of hosting services will charge you based on traffic.
 It would be silly to just throw away money so we minify our css too.
-We are going to keep the file headers after each file is minified so that we will at least be able to see what file has a javascript error in production.
+We are going to keep the file headers after each file is minified so that we will at least be able to see what file has a javascript error in production if a problem comes up.
 We will also have a visual cue at to which files are included.
 Some may argue that this step isn't necessary but it's only going to add a small amount to the size of our final file.
 So the first step is to download uglify (the javascript minifier) and cssmin (the css minifier).
 ```
 npm install grunt-contrib-uglify --save-dev
 npm install grunt-contrib-cssmin --save-dev